 - Let them rest.
 Encourage a lot of sleep.

-- Administer over-the-counter meds and track when you give them medication to avoid over-medication.
+- Administer over-the-counter medications and track when you give them medication to avoid over-medicating.

 - Give them bland foods that won't upset their stomach.